March 12th Update

-Happy New Year!
+Happy Spring!
 Due to the continued high COVID activity in our county, the library remains closed for walk-ins.
 Our curbside window remains open for business, and we are happy to assist you in any way we can!
 Our window is open six days per week:

 Saturday 10 AM-1 PM

-Children's Services: Miss Brooke's Facebook story times and the storytime grab & go bags will return on January 25th!
-Grab & go craft kits for school-agers, teens, and adults will return in February with a special Valentine craft.
+Children's Services: Miss Brooke's Facebook story times are held Mondays and Wednesdays at 10 AM.
+New storytime grab & go bags are available by request at the curbside window beginning at 10 AM on Mondays.
+Grab & go craft kits for school-agers, teens, and adults will return March 29th with a special springtime craft.
 Book Bundles are currently available for checkout at the curbside window!
 (Limit one bundle per family per visit, please.)

 Tax Forms are available by request at the curbside window.